jeongm-in/touchpad-adventure/README.md

 Usage 0x54 means Contact Count, so that matches my earlier analysis that this byte indicates number of total detected fingers.

+> Contact Count: The current number of contacts the digitizer detects and is reporting.

 The second byte is for Button, which consists of 3 bits for each button.
 I don't think this touchpad module can do button presses unless it is mounted to some external frame like it is on an actual framework laptop.
 So it will always be 0 for me.
 Or maybe the touchpad supports actual buttons like in Thinkpad touch pads.

 Finally the remaining data has usage 0x56, which is Scan Time.
 This ranges from 0 to 65534, so I guess it uses the remaining two bytes.
 So it was not report ID, but instead the serial time data of the particular touch.

+> Scan Time: For each frame reported, the digitizer shall report a timestamp in relative time.
+The units are in 100 microseconds by default.
+The first scan time received is treated as a base time for subsequent reported times.
+This value represents the time difference from the first frame that was reported after a device starts reporting data subsequent to a period of inactivity.
+The time differences between reported scan times should reflect the scanning frequency of the digitizer.
+The scan time value should be the same for all contacts within a frame.

 | Number of fingers | Number of Buttons pressed  | Scan time lower byte | Scan time higher byte |
 | --- | --- | --- | --- |